aplteam/Tester2/README.md

 ## Work flow

 No matter which of the `Run*` functions you are going to call, the workflow is always the same.
-(There is a minor difference when `Run__` is used; this will be mentioned)
+(There is a minor difference when `Run__` is used; this will be discussed later)

 ### Create an instance